dolthub/data-analysis/transparency-in-coverage/python/processors/README.md

 --url <mrf url>
 ```

-### Q: Will this work on table of contents files or allowed-amounts files?
+#### Q: Will this work on table of contents files or allowed-amounts files?
-A: No. This **will not work** for _index.json_ or _allowed-amounts.json_ file.
-The script will fail.
-These files don't contain rates.
+A: This will not work for _index.json_ or _allowed-amounts.json_ file as these files don't contain rates.
 Index files do, however, contain links to files with rates.
 So you may want to write a program that loops through them and gets those files. `example2.py` shows you how to do that.

-### Q: Can I contribute?
+#### Q: Can I contribute?
-A: `mrfutils` is not seeking developers or maintainers, but having it work reliably is important.
-If you find a bug or a performance improvement, please let me know.
-Examples are welcome additions, but `mrfutils.py` should stay as simple as possible.
+A: I'm not seeking developers but having the tool work reliably is important.
+If you find a bug or a potential performance improvement, please let me know.
+Extra examples, plugins, and unit tests are welcome additions, but `mrfutils.py` should stay as simple as possible.

 ## Example